UWPCE-PythonCert/PythonCertDevel/source/modules/Class_introduction.rst

    - In small groups
    - Instructor led.

-This means that you are expected to complete the reading BEFORE each class.
+This means that you are expected to complete the reading (and video watching) BEFORE each class.
 That way, we don't have to take class time introducing the basic material and can focus on questions and applying what you've read about.

-Interrupt with questions -- please!
+Interrupt us with questions -- please!

 (Some of the best learning prompted by questions)